alanzhaonys/business-location-analysis/README.md

     Type: String
     Default: "Nail Salon"
     Description: >-
-      Business name in sigular notion.
+      Business name in singular notion.
 This will show up in the QuickSight report.

   BusinessNamePlural:
     Type: String